tam17aki/onoma-to-wave/README.md

 - `demo.py` ...
 This is a script for environmental sound synthesis using trained models.
 Unlike `inference.py`, it can be easily synthesized based on onomatopoeia and acoustic events specified in the yaml file, and is somewhat simpler to implement since it does not use DataSet and DataLoader.

 - `pretrained_uncond.pt` ...
-Trained model without sound event conditioning
+Trained model without sound event conditioning.
+Download from here: https://www.dropbox.com/s/thbfqcxd5r9t8e3/pretrained_uncond.pt?dl=0

 - `pretrained_cond.pt` ...
-Trained model with sound event conditioning
+Trained model with sound event conditioning.
+Download from here: https://www.dropbox.com/s/ehq8u812tayj52a/pretrained_cond.pt?dl=0

 First, edit `config.yaml` and provide the path to the trained model according to your environment.
 Next, provide the onomatopoeia (phoneme representation) you wish to synthesize and, if necessary, the acoustic events in the `config.yaml` file.
 We do not provide a demonstration that works on Google Colab like ESPnet.